Interference Reduction in Virtual Cell Optimization: Network Model

 We note that problem (\ref{eq:uplink_problem_clean}) ignores interference that is caused by transmissions outside the virtual cell, instead it only considers interference that is caused by transmissions in the virtual cell.
-As the number of virtual cells decreases, interference from outside the virtual cell becomes the dominant one inside the virtual cell.
-When the virtual cells are small, or in the edges of virtual cells, BS $b$ can suffer significant interference in frequency bands $\mathcal{K}\setminus\mathcal{K}_b = \{k\in\mathcal{K}:k\notin\mathcal{K}_b\}$ caused by users in neighboring virtual cells that transmit over these frequency bands.
+As the number of virtual cells decreases, interference from inside the virtual cell dominants the one caused by transmissions outside the virtual cell.
+However, when the virtual cells are small, or in the edges of virtual cells, BS $b$ can suffer significant interference in frequency bands $\mathcal{K}\setminus\mathcal{K}_b = \{k\in\mathcal{K}:k\notin\mathcal{K}_b\}$ caused by users in neighboring virtual cells that transmit over these frequency bands.
 Therefore, to reduce the interference at BSs at the edges of the virtual cell, we limit the receiving frequency bands at edge BS $b$ in the power allocation stage to the set $\mathcal{K}_b$.
 Additionally, to limit interference to other virtual cells, we limit the transmission of a user $u$ at the edges of the virtual cells to the set $\mathcal{K}_u$.